Dr. Katharine Graf Estes, Principal Investigator - Lab Director

 I am a fourth-year undergraduate student at UC Davis majoring in Psychology and minoring in Human Development and Education.
 I chose to join the Language Learning Lab because I grew up bilingual.
 I am interested in learning and researching about the cognitive development of children and being able to apply what I learned to my future career.
 I am also a member of the Social Environment and Stress lab where I learn about how children from different family backgrounds react to stressful situations.
 In my free time, I like to explore new coffee shops, bookstores, and play the piano.

 Emma Wong, Undergraduate Research Assistant

-Mariam Ali, Undergraduate Research Assistant, Lead of Media Platforms and Data Entry
+Mariam Ali, Undergraduate Research Assistant, Media and Language Questionnaire Manager

 Ellie Lacaze, Undergraduate Research Assistant